#1. What should you do when you see this sign?

 Crossroad.
 A road crosses the main highway ahead.
 Look in all directions for other traffic.

-#2.
-You approach this road sign.
+#7.
+You see this road sign.
 What should you expect ahead?

 Divided highway ahead.
 The highway ahead is divided into two one-way roadways.

 Divided highways have a center strip that separates traffic going in opposite directions.
 The first sign is posted before a divided highway begins.

 #8.
 This sign tells you that the center lane is used for:

 The two-way left turn only sign tells you that the center lane is reserved for the exclusive use of left-turning vehicles in either direction.
 The lane cannot be used for passing, overtaking, or through travel.